dylan-lang/dylan-programming-book/source/collect.rst

 Destructive operations and shared structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Consider the following example, and Figures
+Consider the following example, and Figures :ref:`state-before-element-changed`
-`State before the element is changed.`_ and
-`State after the element is changed.`_.
+and :ref:`state-after-element-changed`.

 ::